 Roses are red, your skincare is blue?
-If you've been using any type of blue products (or have seen them allover the Internet), it's most likely that they contain azulene oil.
-Also referred to as simply azulene, the plant-based ingredient stands out among a crowded sea of other skincare players largely due in part to, you guessed it, it's distinct blue hue.
+If you've been using any type of blue product (or have seen them all over the Internet), it's most likely that they contain azulene oil.
+Also referred to as simply azulene, the plant-based ingredient stands out among a crowded sea of other skincare players largely due in part to, you guessed it, its distinct blue hue.
 And while that pretty color does make for products that look great in a "shelfie," azulene oil is more than just aesthetically pleasing—it's also one of the best skin-soothing ingredients there is.
-Ahead, board-certified dermatologist Dr. Stacey Chimento, MD, of Riverchase Dermatology in Miami, Dr. Jessie Cheung of Cheung Aesthetics and Wellness in Chicago, and Dr. Vanessa Johnson, MD, FAAD, a dermatologist from Health First explain why and how this buzzy blue ingredient works.
+Ahead, board-certified dermatologist Stacy Chimento, MD, of Riverchase Dermatology in Miami, Jessie Cheung of Cheung Aesthetics and Wellness in Chicago, and Vanessa Johnson, MD, a dermatologist from Health First explain why and how this buzzy blue ingredient works.

 Type of Ingredient: Botanical oil

 Main Benefits: Azulene oil soothes and reduces redness and inflammation.
 It's also moisturizing and enhances skin barrier function, and has some antibacterial properties.

 Who Should Use It: Azulene oil is great for sensitive skin types, as it's both non-irritating and calming.
 It also helps dry and aging skin retain moisture, says Cheung.

 How Often Can You Use It: It can be applied daily.

 Works Well With: Other commonly used skin-soothers, such as aloe and vitamin E, Chimento tells us.
 Johnson adds that it's often found in many of the products meant to be used post-hair removal, as it's usually combined with mint extract, which delivers a cooling effect that pairs nicely with azulene's benefits.